espcaa/IncrementalPodometerHardware/README.md

 # Incremental Podometer Hardware

-On this repo you'll find details about our journey to make a little pcb board which counts steps and keep you entertained !
+In this repo, you'll find details about our journey to make a little PCB board that counts steps and keeps you entertained!
-You can take a look at schematics in the /pcb directory or just keep reading this!
+You can take a look at the schematics in the `/pcb` directory or just keep reading this!

-**If you want to look at the software of the Incremental Podometer look at [this repo](https://github.com/theMathR/incremental-podometer/tree/main)**
+**If you want to look at the software of the Incremental Podometer, check out [this repo](https://github.com/theMathR/incremental-podometer/tree/main)**

-# Its history
+# Its History

-So first, what is the Incremental Podometer ?
+So first, what is the Incremental Podometer?
-It's a podometer !
-(No wwwaaaaayyyyy) But.
+It's a podometer!
+(No waaayyyyy)
+But.
 With.
 An.
-Incremental Game !!!!!!!
+Incremental.
+Game!!!!!!
-You'll have stats about your physic activity but you'll remain entertained !
-Amazing no ?
+You'll get stats about your physical activity, but you'll stay entertained!
+Amazing, right?

-So we started to brainstorm a bit and established a list of essential components :
+So we started to brainstorm a bit and came up with a list of essential components:
-- A screen, needed for having a UI for the game
+- A screen (needed to have a UI for the game)
-- A micro controller (with circuitpython, I dont code in C)
+- A microcontroller (with CircuitPython — I don't code in C)
-- Some buttons (Our first idea was 8 buttons)
+- Some buttons (our first idea was 8 buttons)
-- An accelerometer (For counting steps)
+- An accelerometer (for counting steps)

-So with that in mind, we started to look individually at these components:
+With that in mind, we started looking individually at these components:
-First for the microcontroller, we chosed a Pico W because it's cheap, easy to use and mainly because it has wireless capabilities
+First, for the microcontroller, we chose a Pico W because it's cheap, easy to use, and mainly because it has wireless capabilities.
 Second, the screen.
-We planned to use [the same as the sprig]([url](https://www.adafruit.com/product/358)).
-But we quickly realised it will be not cheap enough so we finally opted for an [equivalent screen from a german seller.](https://www.az-delivery.de/fr/products/1-8-zoll-spi-tft-display?variant=6106727841819)
+We planned to use [the same one as the Sprig](https://www.adafruit.com/product/358).
+But we quickly realized it wasn't cheap enough, so we finally opted for an [equivalent screen from a German seller](https://www.az-delivery.de/fr/products/1-8-zoll-spi-tft-display?variant=6106727841819).

 Our main problem during this project _was the cost of the podometer_.
-Our first prototype was 30$/board.
-We planned to make 30 of them and with 450$ at this price we could only make 15 of them. :/
+Our first prototype was $30 per board.
+We planned to make 30 of them, and with $450, at that price, we could only make 15. :/
-We cut the costs by dont ordering the picos from JLPCB (6$ less via digikey !), using another screen (4,50$/screen) and soldering all these parts.
-I also regrouped all the parts we need assembled by the pcb maker on the same side because double sided assembly is SO EXPENSIVE !!!
+We cut costs by not ordering the Picos from JLCPCB (saved $6 via DigiKey!), using a different screen ($4.50 per screen), and soldering all the parts ourselves.
+I also grouped all the parts we needed assembled by the PCB maker on the same side, because double-sided assembly is SO EXPENSIVE!!!
-And we finally opted for an ADXL345 over an ADXL335 because it has I2C and is more power efficient (And 2$ less!)
+We finally opted for an ADXL345 over an ADXL335 because it has I2C, is more power-efficient, and costs $2 less!

 ## Components list